Timmy-Bergkvist/Pralinorskan-app/README.md

 |USE_AWS|True|

- X. Deploy your application to Heroku
+ X. Deploy your application to Heroku.
 ```shell
 git add .
 git commit -am "make it better"